Hlo415/Practice_Course/chapter2.md

 # Flm dataset is available in your workspace

-# Check out the structure of movie_selection
+# Check out the structure of film drama

+# Plot film drama in a histogram

 ```